Austria–France relations: Napoleonic wars

+Rhine crisis of 1840

+The Rhine Crisis was a pivotal moment in the history of the Austrian Empire and German nationalism.
+It began with French imperialism, aiming to expand its influence in the Orient.
+France supported Mehmet Ali, Egypt’s pasha, whose ambition to seek hereditary rule in Egypt, Levant, and Syria challenged Ottoman suzerainty.
+The crisis was a diplomatic dispute over natural borders, with France claiming the Rhine as its eastern border.
+The Austrian Empire, along with the United Kingdom, the Kingdom of Prussia, and the Russian Empire, signed the Convention of London with the Ottoman Empire, which culminated failure of the French-backed strategy projecting on Mediterranean.
+This treaty, without France's consultation, marked a significant diplomatic setback for France and the growing revival nationalism and resistance against French influence in the region.

 Revolutions of 1848

 In February 1848, the bourgeois-democratic revolution ended in France and the Second French Republic was proclaimed.
 The spirit of the revolution also made itself felt in Austria, so that a failed revolution occurred in the same year, but it was unsuccessful, as neo-absolutism continued thereafter.

 In the field of foreign policy, Austria was threatened by some dangers.
 The relationship with Prussia was strained, there were economic antagonisms with England, and Russia saw Austria as an enemy because the latter did not support Russia in the Crimean War.
 France, under Napoleon III, was willing to risk war with Austria in order to secure parts of northern Italy in Lombardo-Venetia.
+Treaty of Villafranca was signed, which resulted in Austria ceding Lombardy to France.
+The Venetian question became a significant issue in the years following the Plombières Agreement.
+Austria retained control over Venetia despite losing Lombardy to France, which was later ceded to Sardinia-Piedmont.
+The ongoing diplomatic tensions and the desire to resolve the Venetian question were pivotal in the negotiations between Austria and France.

+Austria's diplomatic strategy aimed to isolate Prussia and manage its losses to France.
+Preempt Prussia from gaining influence in northern Italy during the conflict and limit Sardinian-Piedmontese (Savoyard) expansion while securing a more controlled territorial resolution through France as an intermediary agent.

 Franco-Prussian War

 The Franco-Prussian War of 1870, in which the southern German states also sided with Prussia, led to the creation of the German Empire through a swift and unequivocal victory and the proclamation of Wilhelm I as German Emperor in 1871.
 After the defeat for France, Emperor Napoleon III was deposed and made way for the Third Republic.